barkolorious/fource/Algorithm.md

 # Algorithm

-> **_Important:_** The math in this is not one-to-one with the code.
-The code is just an implementation of the algorithm which is more inclusive.
+> **_Important:_** The math in this documant is not one-to-one with the code.
+The code is just an implementation of the algorithm.

 Details for the algorithm is here.
 Here is [math version](Math.md) if you think you can handle that.